 This chapter describes the tasks for configuring Java support.
 Sampling a Java application requires loading a JVMTI agent to obtain Java samples.
-There are two ways that this can be accomplished:

-- Use a preloaded JVMTI agent.
-This is the recommended option.
-This option loads the JVMTI agent when the target Java job is started.
+The JVMTI agent is loaded when the target Java job is started.
 The agent remains alive until the Java job terminates.
 The agent sits in a wait state until a sampling session is requested.
-After the sampling session completes, the agent returns to a wait state. - Use a dynamically loaded JVMTI agent.
+After the sampling session completes, the agent returns to a wait state.